-On March 16, 2020, the Group closed an offering of convertible debentures (the "Debentures) in the amount of \$400,000.
+On March 16, 2020, Marble closed a private placement offering of unsecured convertible debentures (the "Debentures") and issued Debentures in the aggregate principal amount of \$400,000.
 The Debentures have a one-year term and accrue interest at a simple rate of 12% per annum, payable quarterly.
-The principal amount of the Debentures and all accrued, but unpaid, interest are convertible at the option of the holder into common shares of the Group at a price of 0.30 per common share.
-If the Group's common shares trade or close on the Exchange at \$0.45 or higher for a period of 10 consecutive trading days, the Group has the option to force the conversion of the Debentures and all accrued but unpaid interest into common shares of the Group at a price of \$0.30 per share.
-The Debentures and any conversion shares are subject to a statutory hold period expiring July 17, 2020.
-The Group allocated \$23,781 to the equity component of the convertible debentures.
-A continuity of the convertible debentures is as follows:
+The principal amount of the Debentures and all accrued, but unpaid, interest are convertible at the option of the holder into common shares of Marble at a price of \$0.30 per common share.
+If Marble's common shares trade or close on the CSE at \$0.45 or higher for a period of 10 consecutive trading days, Marble has the option to force the conversion of the Debentures and all accrued but unpaid interest into common shares at a price of \$0.30 per share.
+The Group allocated \$38,328 to the equity component of the Debentures.
+A continuity of the Debentures is as follows:

-June 30, 2020
+Sept tember 30, 2020

 Opening balance \$ -

 Additions 400,000

 Equity component of additions (23,781)

+Payments (15,773)

-Accretion of convertible debentures 20,448
+Accretion of convertible debentures 38,328

-Closing balance \$ 396,667
+Closing balance \$ 398,774